-Set after World War II, one of the masterminds behind The Holocaust is still at large.
+World War II has ended, but one of the masterminds behind the Holocaust is still at large.
 Adolf Eichmann (Ben Kingsley) was responsible for organizing the mass deportation of Jews into ghettos and concentration camps.
-Many see Adolf Eichmann as one of the key figures of the Nazi Regime and justifiably see him as largely responsible for the deaths of six million Jews.
-Unfortunately, little is known of his wherebouts after the war.
+Many see Adolf Eichmann as one of the key figures of the Nazi Regime, and many justifiably see him as largely responsible for the deaths of six million Jews.
+Unfortunately, little is known of his whereabouts after the war.

-Fifteen years after World War II, top-secret Israeli agents receive intel of Adolf Eichmann’s whereabouts and his current identity.
-The agents travel to Argentina in an attempt to discretely extract Adolf and return him to Israel where he will be put on trial to answer for the six million lives he took during The Holocaust.
+Fifteen years after World War II, top-secret Israeli agents receive intelligence of Adolf Eichmann’s whereabouts and his current identity.
+The agents travel to Argentina in an attempt to discretely extract Adolf and return him to Israel where he will be put on trial to answer for the six million lives he orchestrated the deaths of.
 This will not be an easy mission, however.
 In order to avoid international conflict, the agents must abduct Adolf and get him to willingly agree to go to Israel.
 Peter Malkin (Oscar Isaac) hopes to be the agent that is responsible for bringing Adolf in, but he will need to rely on his team if they are to have any hope of success.

 The Pros & Cons

 Ben Kingsley (+10pts)

 The Holocaust (+4pts)